 Tensions run high when agreements cannot be reached over the division of property, custody of children, or amounts of spousal support.
 It is particularly difficult when information is not readily available.
 As part of the process, you and your former partner will typically have the process to engage in what is called the “discovery” process.
 Discovery can give both you and your ex-spouse the opportunity procure the information that you need to effectively prepare for your case.

 When it comes to navigating a divorce, the more information you have, the better.
 Our Houston divorce discovery lawyers at Myres & Associates PLLC can guide you through this critical phase of the case preparation process whether the resolution is with alternative settlement or trial.
 We can assist in both the filing of and responding to all types of discovery requests, including making arguments for why a request should be honored or rejected.
-Our founding attorney has nearly 40 years of legal experience in the field, and our firm can leverage this knowledge to benefit you.
+Our founding attorney has over 40 years of legal experience in the field, and our firm can leverage this knowledge to benefit you.

 How Discovery Works in Texas